Peninsula Fine Arts Center: 50th anniversary

 In 2013, PFAC agreed to a merger with Christopher Newport University.
 The University dissolved the Peninsula Fine Arts Center on December 31, 2020, and transferred PFAC's AAM accreditation to the university's newly completed art center.
 Courtney Gardner was the last Executive Director of PFAC.
+CNU's Mary M. Torggler Fine Arts Center carries on the legacy of PFAC.